Villa Pisani, Stra: History

-Construction of this palace was begun in the early 18th century for Alvise Pisani, the most prominent member of the Pisani family, who was appointed doge in 1735.
-The initial models of the palace by Paduan architect Girolamo Frigimelica still exist, but the design of the main building was ultimately completed by Francesco Maria Preti.
+Construction of the palace commenced in the early 18th century for Alvise Pisani, the most prominent member of the Pisani family, who was appointed doge in 1735.
+The initial models of the palace by Paduan architect Girolamo Frigimelica Roberti still exist, but the design of the main building was ultimately completed by Francesco Maria Preti.
 When it was completed, the building had 114 rooms, in honour of its owner, the 114th Doge of Venice Alvise Pisani.

-In 1807 it was bought by Napoleon from the Pisani Family, now in poverty due to great losses in gambling.
-In 1814 the building became the property of the House of Habsburg who transformed the villa into a place of vacation for the European aristocracy of that period.
-After 1866 the Villa became the property of the House of Savoy, who in 1882 transferred it to the Italian state.
-In 1934 it was partially restored to host the first meeting of Adolf Hitler and Benito Mussolini, after the riots in Austria.
+In 1807, it was bought by Napoleon from the Pisani family, now in poverty due to great losses in gambling.
+In 1814, the building became the property of the House of Habsburg who transformed the villa into a place of vacation for the European aristocracy of that period.
+After 1866 the villa became the property of the House of Savoy, who in 1882 transferred it to the Italian state.
+In 1934, it was partially restored to host the first meeting of Adolf Hitler and Benito Mussolini.